BriShoe/Classifying-Genres/README.md

 ## Background ##

 This project attempts to classify rock songs into 24 subgenres with the possibility of multiple subgenres per song.
-As far is known, this is the first attempt at leveraging machine learning for multi-label and subgenre music classification.

 ## Setup and Running ##